bluefishforsale/alert-exec/Readme.md

   1. Retry logic here
   1. Calls the alert server for a value for the Alert.query
   1. Adds the Alert ojbect to the Notification queue then skips to the next Alert object
-  1. Adds a copy of the Alert ojbect to the the Resolve queue
+  1. Adds a copy of the Alert object to the the Resolve queue
   1. Adds current Alert object back to the end of the queue for the next cycle
-  1. Repeats this loop sequentially for all items in the pollQ
+  1. Repeat this loop sequentially for all items in the pollQ
   1. Then sleeps for the remainder of the INTERVAL cycle

   ### Notification
   1. Notifier thread is forever running
-  1. Each notifer thread knows of two queues (pollQ, notifyQ).
-Identified by their's numeric ID's
+  1. Each notifier thread knows of two queues (pollQ, notifyQ).
+Identified by their numeric ID's
   1. Thread iterates over the notification queue once, then waits
   1. Retry logic here
   1. Respect repeatInterval to determine if thread sends a message or waits.
 Using unix seconds + repeatInterval
   1. If logic allows, we call the notifications backend with the message.
 We also set the notification_sec attribute.
   1. If logic forbids, we wait out the clock
-  1. the Alert object is added back to the notificaiton Q since it was updated in this thread
+  1. the Alert object is added back to the notification Q since it was updated in this thread
-  1. Repeats this loop sequentially for all items in the pollQ
+  1. Repeat this loop sequentially for all items in the pollQ
   1. Then sleeps for the remainder of the INTERVAL cycle

   ### Resolver